villekf/OMEGA/README.md

 ### MATLAB

 ROOT data import is unstable in MATLAB R2018b and older due to a library incompatibility between the Java virtual machine in MATLAB and ROOT.
 On Linux you will experience MATLAB crashes when importing ROOT data.
-There is a workaround for this by using MATLAB in the no Java mode (e.g `matlab -nojvm`), though you won't have any GUI features.
+There is a workaround for this by using MATLAB in the no Java mode (e.g `matlab -nojvm`), though you won't have any GUI or graphic features.
 MATLAB R2019a and up are unaffected.

 ROOT is not supported on Windows, though it should, theoretically, work if you use ROOT with 32-bit MATLAB, but this is untested.